dbuentello/slack-old-joe/README.md

 - Can go "forward" in history
 - Can display keyboard shortcuts
 - Can close the keyboard shortcuts

+### Menus (Cancel)
+- Can cancel the "Reset App Data" dialog
+- Can cancel the "Restart and Collect Net Logs" dialog

 #### Logs
 - Revealing logs (window menu) results in logs in the downloads folder